The Strange, Time-Bending Tale of Eris and Alphine: 1996

 “Wh…wh…why wouldn’t…wouldn’t I be?”
 Eris slurred before clumsily pushing Alphine away.

-Alphine watched as Eris looked around the room with those watery, unfocused eyes, clumsily waving her hands about in a drunken stupor.
+Alphine watched as Eris looked around the room with those watery, unfocused eyes, clumsily waving her hands about in a drunken stupor, laughing quietly as if possessed by madness.
 Then almost as quickly, it disappeared.
-She sat back up, adjusted her pearly white coat with golden accents.
+She sat back up and adjusted her pearly white coat with golden accents.
 “That actually felt good for a moment,” She admitted.
 “It gets old pretty fast, though.
 Also, I didn’t like the heart attack bit.”

 “Well, you aren’t supposed to induce a heart attack.
-Just, you know, the other symptoms.”
+Just, you know, the other superficial symptoms.”

 At this point, there was a knock on the door.